sebadamo200/BatDetector/README.md

 Use the `--bg_path` option with empty-scene images (no bats).
 It helps the subtractor detect motion more reliably, we advise you to choose the first background images based on the time and advise you to choose at least 5 to 100 images.

 **2. Try Gamma Correction**
-For low-contrast images, try `--gamma_value 1.2` or `1.5` to improve visibility before classification.
+For dark images, try `--gamma_value 1.2` or `1.5` to improve visibility before classification.

 **3. Use `--visualization`**
 See bounding boxes visually to debug and find the best parameters for your scene.